 In 1999, Vincent left the HSE for Newcastle University as an Assistant University Safety Officer.
 He worked in a small team (4 specialists and 2 support staff), providing the universities professional health and safety services.
 Vincent added new skills to his portfolio and started had a significant impact on the University management systems.

 In 2002, the job of Head of Safety became available and was advertised nationally.
 Vincent got the post, and over the following 10 years proceeded to influence the University management.
 The team was expanded and added commercial services.
 Vincent also made a significant contribution to the national University Safety and Health Association (USHA).
 In April 2007 he organised USHA’s annual general conference on top of his full time day job.

 In addition to a large amount of study to add to the complex role demands, Vincent also undertook further training.
 This included training as a lecturer, trainer and teacher of trainers, both internal to the University (to small groups) and externally.
-Eventually this included undertaking the Leeds Metropolitan University part time Cert Ed (LLS) course delivered by Newcastle College.
+Eventually this included undertaking the Leeds Metropolitan University (now called Leeds Beckett University) part time Cert Ed (LLS) course delivered by Newcastle College.